 At the moment I have no availability but please do contact me as I am holding a waiting list.

 Once we have decided to work together we will agree on a day and time which suits you and this will be set aside for you, this gives a structure, continuity and reliability to the process.
 Sometimes I see people more often if needed.

 Concessions are offered to students, those who may struggle to access therapy because of financial limitations, and those referred through charities/support services.

 I require at least 48 hours notice of cancellation or the full fee will be payable.

 There is free parking available at my private practice, based near the peaceful, historic market town of Spilsby.

 Concessions offered for

-I am a full clinical member of UKCP (United Kingdom Council for Psychotherapy), only psychotherapists trained to MSc (Masters) level and above are approved for registration.
-I am also a graduate member of Sherwood Psychotherapy Training Institute.
-I abide to all their ethical codes and hold full professional insurance.
+I am a full clinical member of UKCP (United Kingdom Council for Psychotherapy), I abide to all their ethical codes and hold full professional insurance.

 I also hold an enhanced up to date DBS, formally known as a CRB check.